Esther Chapter Eight

 Esther 8:12 & 13

-The day appointed for the Jews to do this in all the provinces of King Xerxes was the thirteenth day of the twelfth month, the month of Adar.
-A copy of the text of the edict was to be issued as law in every province and made known to the people of every nationality so that the Jews would be ready on that day to avenge themselves on their enemies.
+on the designated day in any of the provinces of King Achashverosh, namely, the thirteenth day of the twelfth month, the month of Adar."
+A copy of the edict was to be issued as a decree in every province and proclaimed to all the peoples, and the Jews were to be ready on that day to take vengeance against their enemies.

 God's timing is always perfect and we see that in these events.
 Adar is always the last (twelfth) month of the Jewish year and here we see that the Jews could defend themselves in this month.
 In the following month (the first month of the year) the passover is celebrated and during this time the people remember that God delivered them.
 We all should ask ourselves a question: What month are we in spiritually?
 Are we in the last month (our old lives) where we are doing things in our own strength or are we in the first month (new life) where we trust in God?